 - Closed fingertip fractures – fractures are reduced (aligned) and a splint may be applied to support and protect the fracture; a temporary metal pin may be inserted to hold the bone in place.

 - Lacerations – sutures (stitches) may be applied; if tendon and nerve damage are present a more involved surgery is performed.

 - Nail bed injuries – nail bed treatment typically consists of the nail plate being removed, debridement (cleansing) and repair of the nail bed tissue.

 - Compound fractures – treatment may include debridement (cleaning) and repair of the fractured bone.

 - Fingertip amputations – depending on the degree of the amputation, various methods can be used; full or partial skin grafts, skin flaps, and possibly replantation of the amputated finger.

 Depending on the type of fingertip injury and surgery performed, your recovery time will vary.
 Physical or occupational therapy sessions may be ordered by the surgeon to aid in regaining range-of-motion, instructions in how to reduce hypersensitivity, as well as focusing on finger strength and mobility.
 Due to the rich level of nerve endings in the fingertip, sensitivity to the fingertip may be affected.
 Hypersensitivity to cold and residual mild numbness or tingling are common following fingertip injuries.

-All seven surgeons (David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, and Matthew Butler, MD) have surgical privileges at Woodland Surgery Center and the three Fox Valley hospitals.
+All nine surgeons (David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, Matthew Butler, MD, Shawn Hennigan and Blake Hildahl, MD) have surgical privileges at Woodland Surgery Center and the three Fox Valley hospitals.